Softmotions/ejdb/src/jql/README.md

   ```

 **Performance tip:** All documents in collection are sorted by their primary key in `descending` order.
 So if you use auto generated keys (`ejdb_put_new`) you may
-be sure what documents arreared as result of full scan query will be ordered
+be sure what documents fetched as result of full scan query will be ordered
 by time of insertion in descendant order, unless you don't use query sorting, indexes or `inverse` keyword.

 **Performance tip:** In many cases, using index may drop down the overall query performance.
 Because index collection contains only document references (`id`) and engine may perform an addition document fetching by its primary key to finish query matching.
 So for not so large collections a brute scan may perform better than scan using indexes.
 However, exact matching operations: `eq`, `in` and `sorting` by natural index order will always benefit from index in any case.